phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 ## InteractiveHighlightingNode.ts

-If the trait pattern is inconvenient (or you prefer not to use traits in general) you can extend or instantiate an InteractiveHighlightingNode which will accomplish the sme thing.
+If the trait pattern is inconvenient (or you prefer not to use traits in general) you can extend or instantiate an InteractiveHighlightingNode which will accomplish the same thing.

 ```js
 class MyCompositeNode extends Node {